charmed-kubernetes/bundle/README.md

 to remove external access then run the command `juju unexpose kibana` and `juju unexpose kubernetes`.

+Run `juju status` to get the status of the cluster deployment, we recommend doing `watch juju status` in a separate terminal to watch the cluster come up.
+Wait for etcd and kubernetes to report that they're ready before moving on:

+    (leader) Cluster is healthy
+    (master) Kubernetes running.

 ### Alternate deployment methods

 This bundle is enabled with an alternate method of deployment called